lsgs/REDCap-API-and-Stata/readme.md

 may be used, and different ways in which an appropriate do-file may be constructed.

-1_Simple_Export.do
+1. Simple_Export.do
-A basic API call to download all data from your REDCap project.
+    - A basic API call to download all data from your REDCap project.

-2_Export_Fields_Instruments.do
+2. Export_Fields_Instruments.do
-Specify specific fields and instruments to download.
+    - Specify specific fields and instruments to download.

-3_Export_Filter.do
+3. Export_Filter.do
-Specify an expression that will filter the records downloaded.
+    - Specify an expression that will filter the records downloaded.

-4_Export_Report.do
+4. Export_Report.do
-Specify a REDCap report to download.
+    - Specify a REDCap report to download.

-5_Export_Metadata.do
+5. Export_Metadata.do
-Illustrating metadata (data dictionary) download - not just records.
+    - Illustrating metadata (data dictionary) download - not just records.

-6_Import_Records.do
+6. Import_Records.do
-Illustrating data import - API is not just for export.
+    - Illustrating data import - API is not just for export.

-7_Build_Command_String.do
+7. Build_Command_String.do
-An example of building the curl command programmatically.
+    - An example of building the curl command programmatically.

-8_Debugging.do
+8. Debugging.do
-How to troubleshoot an API call that fails.
+    - How to troubleshoot an API call that fails.

 ********************************************************************************